 Additionally, it promotes the usage of nuts and seeds and their butter, in addition to avocados and olives and their oils.
 “Because this eating routine concentrates on the characteristic of healthy foods, which can be largely cropped, it provides essential nutrients, such as antioxidants, fiber, and lentils,” Cassetty states.

-Preferred protein sources include fish (at least two times per week), eggs, yogurt, and also to some lesser extent, poultry.
-The diet also allows for moderate wine intake, which can be a glass per day for women and 2 for men.
+Preferred protein sources include fish (at least two times per week), eggs, yogurt, and poultry to some lesser extent.
+The diet also allows for moderate wine intake, a glass per day for women and 2 for men.
 And needless to say, it highlights whole foods over processed ones, which Cassetty states is excellent information, even when you’re not following this strategy.

 What foods aren’t permitted on the Mediterranean diet?